albertchouforces/rankmaster/README.md

 ## Running the Application

-After installation, start the development server:
+Start the development server:

 ```bash
 npm run dev
 ```

-The application will start and you can access it by opening your web browser and navigating to:
+The application will be available at:

 ```
 http://localhost:5173
 ```

-## Features

-- Interactive quiz on Royal Canadian Navy ranks
-- Visual rank insignias
-- Score tracking
-- High score persistence
-- Multiple choice questions
-- Immediate feedback on answers

 ## Building for Production

-To create a production build:
+Create a production build:

 ```bash
 npm run build